 We have been eager to add some accommodation at The Carriage Hall for a long time, and after considerable hunting and researching, we finally stumbled across Blackdown Shepherd Huts.
 These really are the perfect combination of quality, quirkiness, and comfort.

 Have you decorated the huts ourselves?
 Can you tell me a little bit about their style and appeal?

-Naturally we’ve added little creature comforts including espresso machines, individual wifi, wireless speakers.
+Naturally, we’ve added little creature comforts including espresso machines, individual wifi, and wireless speakers.